Kilemonn/SocketForwarder/README.md

 This will enable more logging of messages received, timing taken to forward and the amount of clients in each forwarder group.

 ---

+#### socketforwarder.host_address

+*If not provided the value "0.0.0.0" is used.*

+This will be the address that the application binds to for both TCP and UDP.

+---